mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

 #### Membership Operations
-In Python, we use `in` keyword to check if a string is present in another string. i.e. `if "hello" in myString:`
+In Python, we use `in` keyword to check if a string is present in another string. e.g. `if "hello" in myString:`

 === "Python"